 The following post is a collection of excerpts from a draft of my Ph.D. depth paper, less citations, which exist in the original document.

 Few computer systems spend all of their time at full utilization; even in always-on situations such as servers, a properly provisioned system will be spend almost all of its time at less than 50% utilization.
-Since most personal computers remain idle for extended periods of time1, consumers should be considering a computer’s idle power draw when purchasing a computer.
+Since most personal computers remain idle for extended periods of time ((In the context of this document, idle systems are ones that are on but performing no useful work.)), consumers should be considering a computer’s idle power draw when purchasing a computer.
 However, performance per watt is often the number that is compared.

 [Studies suggest] that labeling products with energy consumption labels as is done with cars could have a positive impact on purchasing decisions.
 Currently, labels such as the different versions of the Energy Star certifications and proposed inclusion of performance per watt ratings are at best uninformative and worst misleading because the energy use of devices is highly dependent on usage patterns.
 Energy Star labels for computer equipment indicate that a particular component meets certain standards of efficiency when in standby mode (sometimes relative to their peak operating power) but, like performance per watt, give no indication of how much energy the component uses when idle or in use.
 Further compounding the problem is that CPUs are labelled with their thermal design power (TDP) in watts; not only do these numbers not give any indication about power draw when idle, the two major desktop CPU manufacturers, Intel and AMD, do not even use the same definition!
 The end result is that consumers generally do not know how much energy a device is consuming most of the time.